wejdeneHaouari/mini-project-hyperledger/README.md

 ## The main Problem

-The lack of transparency and traceability of interaction with vaccine data facilitates the proliferation of vaccine trafficking circuits in which vaccine manufacturers, health establishments, distributors and health authorities are involved, in particular the appearance black markets, fake vaccines).
+The lack of transparency and traceability of the interaction with vaccine data facilitates the proliferation of vaccine trafficking circuits in which vaccine manufacturers, health establishments, distributors and health authorities are involved, in particular the appearance of black markets, fake vaccines.
 This fact has involved the shortage of vaccines, deaths from expired vaccines and immense losses to insurance companies.

 <details><summary>Key Objectives </summary>